 Early on, film producers knew that tapping into established symbols of good and evil paid dividends at the box office, so the Hollywood system responded for decades with starlets that best represented this visual, and visceral, dichotomy that was vamp vs. virgin.
 For Theda Bara, however, it meant typecasting.
 Two years later she would play Cleopatra, but for the most part, her career was short-lived.

-The vamp, however, survived, and during the nineteen twenties the word became synonymous with sexually aggressive women about whom mothers would warn their boys.
+The vamp, however, survived — even gracing the cover of a 1925 LIFE magazine in highly stylized, art deco elegance.
+It was during the nineteen twenties that the word became synonymous with sexually aggressive women about whom mothers would warn their boys.

 Sound changed film forever.
 And so too was the vamp transformed.
 Marlene Dietrich would bring a different, more androgynous and smoldering sexuality to the screen.
 Other actresses, like Jean Harlow, would infuse the character with comedy — earning her the nickname “the laughing vamp.”